|Bailie of Ringdufferin|

 Alexander Bailie had an exceptionally long life, his tombstone at Inishargy recording his death in 1682 at the age of 95.
 In his later years he seems to have divided his property between his two sons, with the elder, John Bailie (1623-87) receiving Inishargy, and the younger, Edward Bailie (b. c.1625) getting Ringdufferin.
 John died shortly after his father, and was succeeded by his eldest son, James Bailie (1653-1710), who married well and served his term as High Sheriff of Co.
 Down in 1697-98.
 It seems probable that he rebuilt the house at Inishargy, which later drawings and photographs suggest was of late 17th century form.
 One of his younger sons, Hans Bailie, became a merchant in Dublin and rose to be Lord Mayor of that city in 1754-55.
 James was succeeded at Inishargy, however, by his eldest surviving son, John Bailie (1697-1759), who was High Sheriff in 1725-26.
 His son and heir was James Bailie (1724-87), who benefited greatly from the patronage of the Hamilton family.
 They secured him posts on the staff of the Irish House of Commons and in HM Customs, and later arranged his election as MP for Hillsborough, one of their pocket boroughs.
 He was active in improving his estate, and founded the town of Kircubbin in 1769, after being granted the right to hold a weekly market there.
 He was, however, the last of the Bailies of Inishargy: he had no children, and rather than leave the estate to one of his nephews he sold it in 1786.

 Edward Bailie (b. c.1625) settled at Ringdufferin.
-We know almost nothing about his house there, although parts of the building apparently survive in the long service wing of the present house.
-It seems likely that his son, Alexander Bailie, built a new house after completing the purchase of the freehold in 1674.
+We know almost nothing about his house there, which was perhaps on the 'castle' site marked on the Ordnance Survey map.
+It seems likely that his son, Alexander Bailie, built a new house on the present site after completing the purchase of the freehold in 1674.
 He was succeeded by his son, Edward Bailie (1690-1774), and he in turn by his son James Bailie (b.
 1735).
 James left marriage very late, only finally tying the knot in 1793, and it seems likely that his marriage occasioned the major rebuilding of the house at Ringdufferin that created the present front block.
 His date of death is stated in some sources to have been 1810 and in others to have been 1819, and although it seems likely that one of these dates is a simple misreading of the other, I have not found any evidence of which is correct.
 The family seems generally to be unusually poorly recorded, and only in the mid 19th century when they began to feature regularly in the local press is much known about them.
 James Bailie (1797-1863) trained as a barrister and played a leading role in local affairs, but neither he nor his son, Maj.
 James Bailie (1823-96), who was a career soldier until he inherited the estate, seem to have adapted successfully to the changed political and economic circumstances of the Irish gentry in the late 19th century.
 By the 1890s, the 670-acre estate was struggling to pay the jointure of James Bailie's widow as well as providing a livelihood to Maj.
 Bailie and his family, and after his death much of the estate was sold to the tenants to release capital.
 Maj.
 Bailie had no son to succeed him, and so the property passed to his widow, who died in 1919, and her three daughters.
 On the death of Louisa Bailie in 1941, the line of the Bailies of Ringdufferin also came to an end, and the house and grounds were sold in 1945 to the Mackie family, whose descendants own it today.

 Inishargy House, Kircubbin, Co.
 Down